Vakash123/99007819_Employee_record_system_app/1_Requirements/Readme.md

 * Strength:

    * Add unlimited number of employee details in this application
-   * After adding a particular employee details we can continue to add another employee details with yes/No option
+   * After adding a particular employee details we can continue to add another employee details
    * Time saving for an organization to check for the employees data
    * Removal of manual work for an organization related to employee record system
-   * Accesable to delete the particual data by the name and other inputs by the admin
-   * Accesable to modify the particual data by the name and other inputs by the admin
-   * this application will update the data and show the output in a phased manner
+   * This application will update the data and show the output in a phased manner
    * Exit the application in an easier manner by providing Yes/No option

 * Weakness:

-   * Need not mention the space between two words (strings)
+   * In this application we cant remove the particular employee record
+   * In this application we cant update the particular employee record
-   * we cannot search the particular employee detail in deeper manner
+   * In this application we cant delete the particular employee record

 # 4W's and 1H

 * Who:
-The IT team of an organization will work on this Employye Record system
+The IT/Admin team of an organization will work on this Employye Record system

 * What:
 To store employees data in an application